theta360developers/blog/_posts/2015-12-17-Using-RICOH-Live-View-With-Unity.md

 Conclusion

 It looks like there’s the possibility of multiple fun topics here like spherical AR and Stabilization.
 After the THETA S goes on sale, I would love to play with it more.

+Update March 9, 2016

+## Maya Planar UV Mapping Instruction

+Thanks to [@hecomi](https://twitter.com/hecomi) for providing this video that shows how to tweak the UV mapping.
+He produced it to help Flex van Geuns who was trying to use the UV mapping with webgl.

+{% include youtubePlayer.html id="FfhZltDqJ2U" %}